The “Duck Pond” works best on a North Westerly (NW) wind - as the wind ‘cleans up’ as it funnels down Exe Estuary from Exeter.

 The Duck Pond has a Wildlife Refuge area active from 15th September to the end of December and it’s vital we keep out of this area.

-Kitesurfers must give way to all other vessels in the Navigation Channel and maintain an adequate clearence.
+Kitesurfers give way to all larger and less manoeuverable craft in and around the river and Navigation Channels and maintain an adequate clearence.

 The Duck Pond is the local name for part of the Exe Estuary nearest Exmouth.

 The rigging / launch site is at the Imperial Recreation Ground, The Royale Ave, Exmouth, EX8 1DG.